 STUDENT BURSARY PROGRAM

 The Australian Institute of Geoscientists’ Student Bursary Program was initiated to promote and support geoscience research and education in Australia.
-The Bursary Program began in 2001 to mark the 20th Anniversary of the AIG and, since then, the AIG has awarded 173 bursaries to geoscience students in Australian universities.
-In 2016 the AIG is again offering bursaries to Honours, Postgraduate and Third Year geoscience students.
+The Bursary Program began in 2001 to mark the 20th Anniversary of the Australian Institute of Geoscientists (AIG) and, since then, the AIG has awarded 189 bursaries to geoscience students in Australian universities.
+In 2017 the AIG is again offering bursaries to Honours, Postgraduate and Third Year geoscience students.